MavOmidK/Charizard/README.md

 # Charizard #
-Ionic Mobile App to be used for the LHL Hockey fantasy hockey community
+Frontend Ionic Mobile App to be used for the LHL Hockey fantasy hockey community

 Created 20201-03-22

-# Application Stack #
 Angular
-Angular Material UI
 Ionic
+	- So everyone can use the app
+GitHub
+	- Web hook to trigger CI/CD
+Jenkins
+	- Master on Own Computer
+	- Slave on DigitalOcean server
+Heroku backend?
+	- To host the Backend API and the MongoDB
+	- Jenkins slave calls scraper/functionality for filling the DB every day Backend
+	- Flask / Python

 # Functionality/Pages #